mineichen/minfac/README.md

 - Common pitfalls of traditional IOC are prevented by design
   - Singleton services cannot reference scoped services, as scoped services don't exist
   - Shared services cannot outlive their `ServiceProvider` (checked at runtime when debug_assertions are enabled)
+- `ServiceProvider` implements Send+Sync and is threadsafe without using locks
 - `#[no_std]`

+Visit the examples/documentation for more details